NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 6. Hypothesis Testing:

 We need to evaluate each metric: Is there a difference in frequency between a participant selecting car maker A and car maker B?
 We will perform a Chi-squared test.
 The chi-squared test is used to compare the distribution of frequencies across two groups (car maker A and car maker B).
-First we need to build a contingency table using R as follows:

-``

-``

 7. Data needed:

-We will need to tabulate the results of the survey.
-The following graph represent an example of how the results should be tabulated for the 10,000 respondents (Participant ID).
+We will need to tabulate the results of the survey for the 10,000 respondents.
+Brand A and Brand B are columns and the rows are the metrics.
+Each value can only be zero or 1.

-8. Hypothesis testing:

-and find the requency for Brand A and Brand B for each one of the attributes or metrics.
-Using R we will

-#For example, if we want to test whether there is a statistical difference in the distributions of vehicle class across 1999 and 2008 from our mpg dataset, we would first need to build our contingency table as follows
-table(mpg$class,mpg$year) #generate contingency table

-tbl <- table(mpg$class,mpg$year) #generate contingency table
-chisq.test(tbl) #compare categorical distributions